thedatasnok/idata2304-iot-project/README.md

 Once a measurement is received at the MQTT broker, the MQTT broker forwards the message to any clients listening to topics matching this pattern.
 In this case, to support multiple sensors, a pattern matcher is used to listen to all topics that match the pattern `g9hood/+/+/cpu/group09/+`.
 The ingestion service subscribes to the broker using this pattern, and receives all messages sent to the broker using that pattern as their topic.

 As messages are received at in the ingestion service, they are processed before being persisted.
 The message topic is destructured into a set of sensor metadata, and the message payload is parsed into a measurement object.
 Both these objects are then saved to a database.
-The Spring Boot JPA integration used to communicate with the database.
+The Spring Boot JPA integration used to communicate with the database, which is H2 in this case.
+The usage of H2 results in a less complex setup, and is stored directly to a file on the system.

 <br />